mollybeach/polliwog/README.md

 ## [Valid Palindrome](https://leetcode.com/problems/valid-palindrome/) #125

         Pattern Used: Two Pointers
-        Problem: Given a string s, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.
+        ❓: Given a string s, determine if it is a palindrome, considering only alphanumeric characters & ignoring cases.
-        🥚: #1 Input: s = "A man, a plan, a canal: Panama" Output: true Explanation: "amanaplanacanalpanama" is a palindrome.
+        🐣: 1️⃣ Input: s = "A man, a plan, a canal: Panama" Output: true Explain: "amanaplanacanalpanama" is a palindrome.

         🐢 Solution: 🔨 Brute Force ⏰:
         🐇 Solution: Two Pointers ⏰: